 For your convenience, there is guest Wi-Fi at French’s Point that extends throughout all four levels of the Retreat House and all three Levels of the Farm House.
 The Wi-Fi extends outside on the Retreat House Cocktail Terrace and halfway to the Gazebo and is spotty down towards the Tent.
 Wi-Fi does not extend down to the beaches or Recreation Lawn.
 Please do not rely on Wi-Fi for your reception music or sound in the tent or ceremony at the Gazebo or Oceanfront Lawn.
 We suggest you request a system from Wallace Events, your band, or DJ.

 Merry Christmas from our French’s Point family to yours!
 May this day bring you peace, joy and a reason to celebrate!

-- We ask that the House Captain arrives at check in with the hosts of the stay so we can address questions and help familiarize you with the home before the remainder of the guests arrive to the estate.
+- We ask that the House Captain arrives at check-in with the hosts of the stay so we can address questions and help familiarize you with the home before the remainder of the guests arrive at the estate.
 Please confirm this time with your hosts.

 - Guests can park their cars in front of the homes to unload, but vehicles should be moved to designated parking areas during your stay.

 - During events where there is a bus on site that is providing shuttle service, we ask there be no cars parked in the front of the Farm House along the road.
 This area will be bus parking only.